Linux

 evdev access must be allowed.

-If the DEVICE lamp is red on Linux, Doctor checks whether your user can open the FFB2 event node and can install the udev rule with a polkit prompt.
+If the DEVICE lamp is red on Linux, Support checks verify whether your user can open the FFB2 event node and can install the udev rule with a polkit prompt.

 X-Plane